 For socioemotional development, father involvement at 3 months predicted better (lower) ASQ-SE scores at 6 months (Panel C, beta= -3.66 (95% CI -7.14 to -0.18 comparing high to low levels of involvement).

-Turning to developmental milestone indicators, in Table 4, although not very precisely estimated, high father involvement tended to be associated with higher cognitive, receptive/expressive language, and fine/gross motor indicators.
+Turning to developmental milestone indicators, in Table 4, although not precisely estimated with 95% confidence intervals often including the null, high levels of father involvement (when compared with low levels) tended to be associated with higher cognitive, receptive/expressive language, and fine/gross motor indicators.
 This positive association appeared to be stronger in the cross sectional association between high levels of father involvement at 12 months and the cognitive and fine motor scales: children of fathers with the high level of involvement scored 0.74 points higher on the cognitive scale than those whose fathers were in the low category of involvement (95% CI: 0.22 to 1.25); this difference was 0.56 points on the fine motor scale (95% CI: 0.21 to 0.91).
+Associations between 3 month father involvement and 12 month Bayley scales were weaker.

 Father involvement and maternal mental health